jusito/docker-rsync-ssh/README.md

 # docker-rsync-ssh-alpine

 This container allows rsync over ssh with public key usage.
+This is mainly a tool for myself, but maybe you need it too.

 ## example with public key and passphrase
 1. Set your key passphrase `-e KEY_PASSPHRASE=YourKeyPassword`